How to BBQ right: 22 tips for professional results every time

 If you have a charcoal BBQ, don't be tempted to get the fire alight with anything other than proper BBQ firelighters.

-3. Zone your coals and work with temperature hotspots
+3. Zone your coals and work the whole grill

 Create an optimum cooking surface on a charcoal grill by zoning your BBQ.